|

 A hands-on workshop to introduce the student to the principles of tying complex two-dimensional knots in precious wire resulting in a silver bracelet you can wear with pride.
 Fee includes silver wire and as well as tool loan.

-Dot Simple Weaving To Programming Grid
+Simple Weaving

 time: Saturday, 3:00 - 4:15 pm